dsmsuite/dsmsuite.github.io/user_guide_visual_studio.md

 > This analyzer provides more accurate results than the C++ analyzer, because include path per visual studio
 > project are taken into account.
 Therefor if you analyzer VC++ chose this analyzer and not the C++ analyzer.

 ## Pre requisites
 * Visual Studio 2012 or higher.

 ## Performing an analysis

-* Place the assemblies to be analyzed in a single directory.
 * Create an analyzer settings file.
 This can be done by:
     * Using the example below or
 	* Running the analyzer with a not existing settings file.
 A settings file using default settings will be created.